How to build ESM Views

 ESM views are built with the modular build command.
 The default behaviour when building an ESM view is:

-- All the non-local imports in the package’ssrcdirectory are extracted and matched with their version in the package’spackage.jsonor thepackage.jsonin the repository root and with their exact version in the repo’s lockfile.
+imports in the package’ssrcdirectory are extracted and matched with their version in the package’spackage.jsonor thepackage.jsonin the repository root and with their exact version in the repo’s lockfile. - The main entrypoint (as defined in the ESM view’s

-- The main entrypoint (as defined in the ESM view’s package.json’smainfield) and its local imports are bundled in a single file.
+package.json’smainfield) and its local imports are bundled in a single file. - All the

-- All the importstatements to non-local dependencies encountered in the process are rewritten toimportfrom an external ESM CDN (by default https://www.skypack.dev/), using the versions extracted in step 1.
-By default, versions extracted frompackage.jsonwill be used, but users can customize the rewrite template to use versions from the lockfile instead.
+importstatements to non-local dependencies encountered in the process are rewritten toimportfrom an external ESM CDN (by default https://www.skypack.dev/), using the versions extracted in step 1.
+By default, versions extracted frompackage.jsonwill be used, but users can customize the rewrite template to use versions from the lockfile instead. - All the local CSS is bundled in a single file.

-- The distdirectory is generated, containing:- The js file
+distdirectory is generated, containing:- The js file

 - The css file

-- A package manifest (package.json) file containing:- The location of the js bundle ("module"field)
+package.json) file containing:- The location of the js bundle (

-- An array of bundled dependencies (bundledDependenciesfield)
+"dependencies"field) - An array of bundled dependencies (

 - The location of the js bundle (

-- A synthetically generated index.htmlfile, linking the trampoline file and the css bundle.
-This file is included in thedistdirectory of the esm-view.
+index.htmlfile, linking the trampoline file and the css bundle.
+This file is included in thedistdirectory of the esm-view. - A synthetically generated trampoline file (

-- A synthetically generated trampoline file (_trampoline.js), dynamicallyimporting the js bundle andReact.rendering its default export to a#rootdiv.
+_trampoline.js), dynamicallyimporting the js bundle andReact.rendering its default export to a#rootdiv.
 This file is included in thedist/static/jsdirectory of the esm-view

 The ESM view build result can either be dynamically imported from a host application, (including the css bundle) or served statically as a standalone application (for example, using modular serve or from a web server).